joshjavier/image-compressroar/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Compressroar is a single-page app built with vanilla JavaScript (no framework).
+We use Eleventy to generate the static files, which are hosted on Netlify.

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow these steps:

 ### Prerequisites